Gen.G: PUBG: Battlegrounds

 On November 7, 2017, KSV announced its entrance into the PUBG scene, with the team KSV Asel.
-Just a few weeks later, on December 7, 2017, KSV added a second team for PUBG, KSV Notitle aka KSV NTT.
+Just a few weeks later, on December 7, 2017, KSV added a second team for PUBG, KSV Notitle KSV NTT.
 On August 16, 2018, Gen.G announced the merging of the two teams.
 The resulting team has proved very successful over the years, winning the first PUBG World Championship – PUBG Global Invitational 2018, the 2019 Global Championship, and placing third at the 2021 PUBG Global Invitational.

 Rocket League

-On November 19, 2024 Gen.G Mobil1 Racing acquire the roster of jstn, Majicbear, and CHEESE. join, with RawGreg as coach and Kevpert as assistant coach.